go101/go101/pages/generics/333-about-go-generics.md

 For some situations, custom generics could also lead to cleaner code and simpler APIs.

-For some situations, custom geneircs could also improve code execution performance.
+For some situations, custom generics could also improve code execution performance.

-Before version 1.18, for many Go programmers, the lack of custom generics caused pains in Go progrmaming under some situations.
+Before version 1.18, for many Go programmers, the lack of custom generics caused pains in Go programming under some situations.

 Indeed, the pains caused by the lack of custom generics were alleviated to a certain extend by the following facts.